tjgalvin/radler/README.md

-# Radio Astronomical DeconvolvER
+# Radio Astronomical Deconvolution Library

-RADLER is a library providing functionality for deconvolving astronomical images.
-RADLER evolved as a stand-alone library from the w-stacking clean (WSClean) imager https://gitlab.com/aroffringa/wsclean.
+Radler is a library providing functionality for deconvolving astronomical images.
+Radler evolved as a stand-alone library from the w-stacking clean (WSClean) imager https://gitlab.com/aroffringa/wsclean.